Teaching and Learning in Sociology

 Colby King, University of South Carolina Upstate (4-Year School)

-Kelly N. Giles, University of Massachusetts Amherst (Student Representative)
+Jinsun Yang, University of Oregon (Student Representative)

 Visit the Section’s website here.